Fremantle Stuff > North Fremantle > images

 The main warehouse backed onto Rule Street.
 According to Mr Peter Jensen (28.11.1983) the signal soap building was used to store tallow and possibly glycerine.

 The building in the right hand side of the photograph with W.H.
 Burford & Sons on the end wall was where wooden cases were made to store soap and candles.
 Mr Jensen worked for Burfords in 1923.
 In the background is Rocky Bay.
-Text and photo from the Fremantle History Centre.
+Text and photo from the Fremantle Library.

 Buckland Hill, Mosman Park